top of page

 You Are Not Here to Prove Your Worth

-Capitalism has convinced us that worthiness is something we earn through output when in reality our worth is inherent.
+Capitalism has convinced us that worthiness is tied to a checklist, something we earn through output.
+In reality our worth is inherent no matter how much we do, create, or accomplish.

 Global research shows trust and confidence in social mobility is erroding and the hope for "the American Dream" is at a record low.
 Many people no longer believe hard work alone leads to a better life or achieving goals, as it's becoming more clear that economic and social status increasingly shapes outcomes.
 Skeptics point to rising living costs, inequality, and limited opportunity.
 Fewer children out-earn their parents, while housing, education, and healthcare costs strain financial stability and longterm growth.
 In other words?
 Hard work is becoming pointless for many.